KaveriBridge/science/11th/chemistry/organic-chemistry-some-basic-principles-and-techniques/structural-representations.md

 # 2D representations
 ## Complete structural formulas
-* A single dash represents a single bond, double dash is used for double bond and a triple dash represents triple bond.
+* A single dash represents a single bond
+* A double dash represents a double bond
+* A triple dash represents triple bond.
 * Lonepairs of electrons on heteroatoms (e.g., oxygen, nitrogen, sulphur, halogens etc.) may or may not be shown.